Fun Writing Prompts for Kids

 It’s not always easy for students to find the inspiration they need to start writing.
 Use these fun writing prompts to help students develop a daily habit of writing, that will have their creative juices flowing in no time.

 - A guitar pick, a red balloon, and a wicker basket.
 Write a scene or a poem that includes these three objects.

 - Tell this story: “There it was, finally.
 Our island.
 Our very own island.
-It looked beautiful above the waves of fog, but there was still one question to be answered: why had they sold it to us for only five pounds?”
+It looked beautiful above the waves of fog, but there was still one question to be answered: why had they sold it to us for only five dollars?”

 - "When I stepped outside, the whole world smelled like…" Write a scene that starts with that line.

 - What animal lives beneath your human skin?
 A mouse?
 A cougar?
 Or what?
 Explain with writing.